vinicius0026/datatables-query/README.md

 ## Contributing

 Feel free to fork and mess with this code.
-But, before opening PRs, be sure that you adhere to the Code Style and Conventions (run `grunt lint`) and add as many tests as needed to ensure your code is working as expected, or correct tests if wrong.
+But, before opening PRs, be sure that you adhere to the Code Style and Conventions (run `grunt lint`) and add/correct as many tests as needed to ensure your code is working as expected.

 ## License